 Before you hit publish, make sure you have something visual to catch people’s eye.
-Upload a photo in your blog header this photo will show up next to your blog post titles on your VENUES by Tripleseat profile.
+Upload a photo in your blog header.
+This photo will show up next to your blog post titles in your post and list of past posts.
 Use photos in the body of your blog post as well to help your readers visualize what you’re sharing with them.

 Stand out and get more bookings

-Adding blog posts to your VENUES by Tripleseat listing gives your venue credibility.
+Adding blog posts to your restaurant blog gives your venue credibility.
 It shows off your venue’s expertise and will convince clients that your team has what it takes to host the best events possible.

 Want more help with marketing and other industry topics?
 Listen to Two Chicks, Three Seats for interviews with event industry guests and discussions of news, food and beverage trends, and marketing tips for the hospitality business.